wcgordon1/TustinRecruiting/src/content/jobs/tr-sales-operations-coordinator-gresham-sale-46l4pz.md

   platforms, medical software, and healthcare analytics to new heights.
-As a Sales Operations Coordinator, you'll navigate a hybrid work environment, engaging with multiple project teams to optimize sales processes and support strategic initiatives on the second shift (2:00 PM - 10:30 PM).
+As a Sales Operations Coordinator, you'll navigate a hybrid work environment, engaging with multiple project teams to optimize sales processes and support strategic initiatives on the second shift (2:00 PM  10:30 PM).
+Key Responsibilities  Collaborate with crossfunctional teams to streamline and enhance sales operations.
+Utilize Salesforce and HubSpot to manage and analyze sales data, providing actionable insights.
+Coordinate sales enable...

-  ## Key Responsibilities

-  - Collaborate with cross-functional teams to streamline and enhance sales operations.

-  - Utilize Salesforce and HubSpot to manage and analyze sales data, providing actionable insights.

-  - Coordinate sales enable...
 location: 'Gresham, OR'
 team: Software
 schedule: 'Second Shift (2:00 PM - 10:30 PM)'